nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit event INDEX [n/NAME] [t/TIME] [v/VENUE] [c/CELEBRITY] [p/POINTS OF CONTACT]…​`

 - Edits the event at the specified `INDEX`.
 The index refers to the index number shown in the displayed event list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** and smaller than `Integer.MAX_VALUE` e.g. 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.